jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The purpose of software engineering is to control complexity, not to create it._ — Pamela Zave

 _A computer will do what you tell it to do, but that may be much different from what you had in mind._ — Joseph Weizenbaum

+_To me programming is more than an important practical art.
+It is also a gigantic undertaking in the foundations of knowledge._ — Grace Hopper

 _The best thing about a boolean is even if you are wrong, you are only off by a bit._ — Anonymous